lrogers1843/oil_change_reminder/README.md

 ### Style
 Adding Tailwind via yarn
 config.
-Adding inter typeface, setup app/views/application/index.html.erb to demonstrate Talwind styles working Copied a lot of styles from Stimulus/Dropzone youtube above In order to access and use custom css components, added the following to app/javascript/stylesheets/application.scss, since that's the only file referenced in app/javascript/packs/application.js:
+Adding inter typeface, setup app/views/application/index.html.erb to demonstrate Tailwind styles working Copied a lot of styles from Stimulus/Dropzone youtube above In order to access and use custom css components, added the following to app/javascript/stylesheets/application.scss, since that's the only file referenced in app/javascript/packs/application.js:
 `@import "components/buttons";`